sedostheatre/sedos.co.uk/input/shows/2017-priscilla.md

 ---
 title: Priscilla Queen of the Desert The Musical
 year: "2017"
-authors: by Stephan Elliott and Allan Scott
+authors: By Stephan Elliott and Allan Scott
 subtitle: Journey to the heart of fabulous!
 showtimes:
   - time: 2017-11-22 19:30